ekzhu/datasketch/README.md

 The trade-off for better accuracy is slower speed and higher memory usage.
-Because using more permutation functions means 1) more CPU instructions for every hash digested and 2) more hash values to be stored.
+Because using more permutation functions means 1) more CPU instructions for every data value hashed and 2) more hash values to be stored.
 The speed and memory usage of MinHash are both linearly proportional to the number of permutation functions used.